duneroadrunner/SaferCPlusPlus/index.md

             (*mv1_it) = 4; // ok
         } catch(...) {
             // At present, this won't even result in an exception.
 It'll just work.
-            // Still debating whether it'd be better to throw an exception though.
+            // In the future an exception may be throw in debug builds.
         }
     }

+### nii_vector

+Due to their iterators, vectors are not, in general, safe to share among threads. nii_vector<> is designed to be safely shareable between asynchronous threads.
+To that end, it does not support "implicit" iterators.
+That is, in order to obtain an iterator, you must explicitly provide a (safe) pointer to the nii_vector<>.
+So for example, instead of a "begin()" member function that takes no parameters, nii_vector<> has an "ss_begin(...)" (static template) member function that actually requires a pointer to the vector to passed as a parameter.

+Note that in cases when you only need the vector to be shared between threads part of the time, you can swap between, for example, (non-shareable) mstd::vector<>s and (shareable) nii_vector<>s when you need.

+usage example:

+    #include "msemsevector.h"
+    #include "mseregistered.h"

+    int main(int argc, char* argv[]) {

-Important note: As a general rule, avoid sharing mse::mstd::vector<>s among asynchronous threads.
+        /* nii_vector<> is a safe vector designed for safe sharing between asynchronous threads. */

-The mechanism mse::mstd::vector<> uses to track its iterators is not thread safe (for performance reasons).
-Technically there is no issue as long as you don't obtain, release, move or copy any associated iterators from asyncronous threads.
-But there's no way to enforce that, so it's generally better just to follow the SaferCPlusPlus rule of thumb: If you have to share data between asynchronous threads, prefer the simplest possible packaging of that data (or one specifically designed for asynchronous sharing).
-Ideally a POD ("plain old data") data type with no member functions and no mutable members. mse::mstd::vector<> doesn't really qualify. std::vector<>, while perhaps still not ideal, is much more appropriate for asyncronous sharing.
-And of course, remember to use SaferCPlusPlus [asyncronous sharing data types](#asynchronously-shared-objects) when appropriate.

-Also, keep in mind that dynamic data structures, like vectors, are a primary source of memory access bugs, so unsafe native references and pointers to members of dynamic data structures should particularly avoided.
-See the note in the "[Practical limitations](#practical-limitations)" section about implicit "this" pointers.
+        typedef mse::nii_vector<mse::nii_string> nii_vector1_t;

+        mse::TRegisteredObj<nii_vector1_t> rg_vo1;
+        for (size_t i = 0; i < 5; i += 1) {
+            rg_vo1.push_back("some text");
+        }
+        mse::TRegisteredPointer<nii_vector1_t> vo1_regptr1 = &rg_vo1;

+        /* nii_vector<> does not have member functions like "begin(void)" that return "implicit" iterators.
+It does have (template) member functions like "ss_begin" which take a (safe) pointer to the nii_vector<> as a parameter and return a (safe) iterator. */
+        auto iter1 = rg_vo1.ss_begin(vo1_regptr1);
+        auto citer1 = rg_vo1.ss_cend(vo1_regptr1);
+        citer1 = iter1;
+        rg_vo1.emplace(citer1, "some other text");
+        rg_vo1.insert(citer1, "some other text");
+        mse::nii_string str1 = "some other text";
+        rg_vo1.insert(citer1, str1);

+        class A {
+        public:
+            A() {}
+            int m_i;
+        };
+        /* Here we're declaring that A can be safely shared between asynchronous threads. */ typedef mse::TUserDeclaredAsyncShareableObj<A> shareable_A_t;

+        /* When the element type of an nii_vector<> is marked as "async shareable", the nii_vector<> itself is (automatically) marked as async shareable as well and can be safely shared between asynchronous threads using "access requesters". */
+        auto access_requester1 = mse::make_asyncsharedv2readwrite<mse::nii_vector<shareable_A_t>>();
+        auto access_requester2 = mse::make_asyncsharedv2readwrite<nii_vector1_t>();

+        /* If the element type of an nii_vector<> is not marked as "async shareable", then neither is the nii_vector<> itself.
+So attempting to create an "access requester" using it would result in a compile error. */
+        //auto access_requester3 = mse::make_asyncsharedv2readwrite<mse::nii_vector<A>>();
+        //auto access_requester4 = mse::make_asyncsharedv2readwrite<mse::nii_vector<mse::mstd::string>>();

+        typedef mse::mstd::vector<mse::nii_string> vector1_t;
+        vector1_t vo2 = { "a", "b", "c" };
+        /* mstd::vector<>s, for example, are not safely shareable between threads.
+But if its element type is safely shareable, then the contents of the mse::mstd::vector<>, can be swapped with a corresponding shareable nii_vector<>.
+Note that vector swaps are intrinsically fast operations. */ vo2.swap(*(access_requester2.writelock_ptr()));
+    }

 ### msevector

-If you're willing to forego a little theoretical safety, msevector<> is still very safe without the overhead of memory management.
+msevector<> is not memory-safe in the way that the other vectors are.
+It can be used in cases where you want more control over the safety-performance trade-off.

 In addition to the (high performance) standard vector iterator, msevector<> also supports a new kind of iterator, called "ipointer", that acts more like a list iterator in the sense that it points to an item rather than a position, and like a list iterator, it is not invalidated by insertions or deletions occurring elsewhere in the container, even if a "reallocation" occurs.
-In fact, standard vector iterators are so prone to being invalidated that for algorithms involving insertion or deletion, they can be generously considered not very useful, and more prudently considered dangerous. ipointers, aside from being safe, just make sense.
 Algorithms that work when applied to list iterators will work when applied to ipointers.
-And that's important as Bjarne famously [points out](https://www.youtube.com/watch?v=YQs6IC-vgmo), for cache coherency reasons, in most cases vectors should be used in place of lists, even when lists are conceptually more appropriate.
+This can be useful as Bjarne famously [points out](https://www.youtube.com/watch?v=YQs6IC-vgmo), for cache-coherency reasons, in most cases vectors should be used in place of lists, even when lists are conceptually more appropriate.
 You can read a short article comparing ipointers with some existing alternatives [here](http://www.codeproject.com/Articles/1087021/Stable-Iterators-for-Cplusplus-Vectors-and-Why-You).

-msevector<> also provides a safe (bounds checked) version of the standard vector iterator.
+msevector<> also provides a safer bounds-checked version of the standard vector iterator.
+Note that none of these iterators are safe against the situation where the vector is deleted before an iterator is finished using it.

 usage example: